Table of Content

 In Short

 Net cash flow from operating activities shows whether everyday trading is producing or using cash.
-Read it with profit, receivables, payables and bank reconciliation so you can see whether the business is genuinely funding itself from normal operations.
+Read it with profit, receivables, payables, cash budgets and bank reconciliation so you can see whether the business is genuinely funding itself from normal operations.